mg-felix/sitl-simulations/README.md

 $ : DONT_RUN=1 make px4_sitl_default gazebo

-## For these two next steps, replace the path "Tools/" with the path where your file setup_gazebo.bash is (search inside the Tools folder):
+## For these two next steps, replace the path "Tools/" with the path where your file setup_gazebo.bash is (search inside the src/Firmware/Tools folder):

 $ : source Tools/setup_gazebo.bash $ (pwd) $(pwd)/build/px4_sitl_default